ess-dmsc/just-bin-it/README.md

   "cmd" : "stop"
 }
 ```
-This will cause histogramming to stop and another, final, histogram to be sent.
-Restart with
+This will cause histogramming to stop and the final histogram to be published.
-either the `config` or ``restart` command.

 ### Simulation mode
 When in simulation mode just-bin-it will try to provide simulated data matching